Garo Sparo: Unleashed by Garo

 Unleashed by Garo is a six-episode television series about Garo Sparo and the world of fashion and design.
 It debuted on Sundance Channel in both the U.S. and Canada on September 9, 2011.
 In each episode, three clients visit Sparo's New York City studio.
 Participants vary from society brides looking for unique gowns, to performers seeking stagewear.

+Project Runway

+Sparo was third runner-up on season 17 of Project Runway after Hester Sunshine and winner Sebastian Grey.